thanhnguyen2187/darkest-savior/docs/dson.md

 }
 ```

-There is not a lot to say about `1.1`, `2.6`, `1.5`, and `2.1`, since bytes reading and writing are built into Golang.
+There is not a lot to say about `1.1`, `2.5`, `1.5`, and `2.1`, since bytes reading and writing are built-in features of
+Golang.
 Interesting stories of other processes are to be told, however.

+### Convert from DSON Bytes to DSON Struct (`1.2`)

 `1.2` seems straight forward, but actually is not that simple, when it comes to `DataFields`.
 The reason is a
 `DataField` consists of two parts:

 - `FieldName`: its length are took from the corresponding `Meta2Entry`.
 - `RawData`: it is zeroes-padded at the start, depends on its offset on disk.
 The rule is: if the actual raw data has
   its length less than 4, then nothing is padded.
-Equal or more than four means it is 4-bytes padded by the offset, and
+Equal or more than four means it is 4-bytes padded by the sum of the
-  the field name's length.
+  offset and the field name's length.

+### Convert from DSON Struct to JSON File (`1.3` and `1.4`)

 Being unable to figure out the step `1.3`, and the `LinkedHashMap` usage, is the reason why I scraped my first
 implementation with Janet.
 Finding a "good" `LinkedHashMap` also was interesting.
 At first, I used `emirpasic/gods`'s